 Whiteboards come in a broad range of surface types that all look similar, so it can be tough to decipher the differences and which option will be best for your classroom.
-The four main types of whiteboard are as follows:
+The 4 main types of whiteboard are as follows:

-Absolutely!
 There are a number of specially designed whiteboards available to meet specific classroom needs.

 Music staff whiteboards, as the name implies, have a printed music staff on them.
-This is ideal for music, choir and band teachers to use without having to use valuable class time to draw a new staff every day.
+This is ideal for music, choir, and band teachers to use without having to use valuable class time to draw a new staff every day.